CocosService/service-docs/en/vunglead.md

 ## Known Issues

-#### Rewarded/Interstitial Callbacks only called after ads finish playing
+#### Rewarded/Interstitial Callbacks only called after ads finish playing（Versions prior to 3.4）

 - Cause: Engine stops tick() when the game thread runs in the background for power saving.
 - Workaround: merge this [PR](https://github.com/cocos-creator/engine-native/pull/4083) to your project.